-1 Introduction
+1 INTRODUCTION

-The use of cloud storage systems is now ubiquitous and has numerous advantages, but on the other hand, it can compromise data privacy of customers in the face of curious operators.
-One way to get around this limitation consists of encrypting the data before exporting it to the cloud.
-Unfortunately, this may prevent the Storage Service (SS) from applying mechanisms that significantly reduce the resources required to provide the service, such as deduplication mechanisms.
+The use of cloud storage systems is now ubiquitous and has many advantages, but can compromise the data privacy of customers in the face of curious operators.
+One way to avoid this limitation is to encrypt files before exporting them to the cloud.
+Unfortunately, this